Keramis/Lua_STANDAPI/README.md

     "/="
 ],
 ```
-I would also recommend adding these to your settings
+I would also recommend adding these to your settings.
 ```json
 "Lua.diagnostics.disable": [
     "local-limit",